 Every time I make this leek and potato soup, my whole family raves about it and asks for second and third helpings.
 And in the spirit of the Irish and my Irish heritage, here are the lyrics to an Irish blessing song that I learned in high school show choir (yes, I did show choir and was even in the Nebraska All-State Choir my senior year) that we performed a cappella at the close of every concert.

-To this day, I still have the alto part memorized and sing it to my girls as a bedtime song from time to time.
-It has always spoken to me.
+To this day, I still have the alto part memorized and sing it to my girls as a bedtime song from time to time, and it has always spoken to me.

 May the road rise up to meet you, May the wind be always at your back, May the sun shine warm upon your face; The rains fall soft upon your fields.
 And until we meet again, May the God that loves us all, Hold you in the palm of his hand.